stephtf/stephtf/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on goGirl, an app for solo female travelers, for my third group project in coding bootcamp
+- 🌱 I’m currently learning REACT and graphQL
+- 👯 I’m looking to collaborate on full stack projects!
+- 🤔 I’m looking for help with understanding Redux ☺️
+- 💬 Ask me about my career goals
+- 📫 How to reach me: stephfajardo@gatech.edu
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I have two bichons!

 <!--
 **stephtf/stephtf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.